flankstaek/upload-playlist/docs/roadmap.md

 ## Then: more commands

 Candidates, in no particular order:
-- `/playlist-clear` — empty the playlist and the underlying history log (with confirmation prompt)
+- `/playlist-clear` — empty the playlist and the underlying history DB (with confirmation prompt)
 - `/playlist-stats` — counts by user, by file type, by album
 - `/playlist-open` — launch the playlist in the default player (platform-dependent)
-- `/playlist-reload` — re-generate M3U from the history log (useful after changing ordering/dedup settings)

 ## Later: nice-to-haves